ekansh-katihar/chat_app/http_spring/README.md

 ## Introduction
-The purpose of this POC to create a chat server using HTTP 1.1 and HTTP2 without using WebSockets.
+The purpose of this POC is to simulate the the chat server using http ( without multiplexing).
 The only requirement is if a user A sends the message to the user B, it should be received by user B And not by anyone else.
 Whether private key for https can be stolen, or user can impersonate other user is beyond the scope.

 ## Run the app with HTTPS and HTTP2 mode
  - Run ChatServerApplication to start the server.